7 Signs Your Managed Service Provider Isn't Cutting It

 If your business is constantly dealing with breaches, this is a clear sign that your MSP doesn’t have the proper security protocols in place.
 Security should be the number one priority with your MSP.

 Your MSP should make MFA (multi-factor authentication) a requirement.
 MFA is one of the most basic yet effective security tools to block someone hacking into your secure network.
 Multi-factor authentication requires users to provide two or more verification factors to access an account, application, or VPN.
-Anytime that someone attempts to use your credentials to gain access to any of your devices, there will be another layer of protection to keep them out.

-Endpoint detection and response (EDR) is an integrated endpoint security solution that monitors your system for suspicious activity.
-The solution will monitor and collect information from your endpoints and look for potential threats.
 If a threat is recognized, the system will automatically respond by either removing or containing the threat.
 This ensures that threats are identified before they can cause harm to your network.
 A threat analysis is done to determine where it may have come from.

 Endpoint detection and response is a proactive threat detection solution that should be implemented to mitigate risk for your business.
-Being proactive is the best way to ensure you are not constantly running into security issues, which could halt your business goals.
-If your MSP does not take these necessary precautions and implement EDR, this could put your business at risk for breaches, ransomware attacks, and other security threats.
+Being proactive is the best way to ensure you can avoid the headache of constant breaches which could halt your business goals.

 If your network is always running slow or crashing, this could be a sign of the following: